Noble Group chairman increases stake in company after S&P downgrade

-SINGAPORE Jan 11 Noble Group's chairman Richard Elman raised his stake in Asia's biggest commodities trader slightly on Friday, as a downgrade of its credit rating to junk by Standard & Poor's a day before drove its shares down by as much as 12 percent.
+SINGAPORE Noble Group's (NOBG.SI) chairman Richard Elman raised his stake in Asia's biggest commodities trader slightly on Friday, as a downgrade of its credit rating to junk by Standard & Poor's a day before drove its shares down by as much as 12 percent.

 Elman, Noble's founder and biggest shareholder, held 22.1 percent stake in the company, up from just below 22 percent, after paying S$3.18 million ($2.2 million) for 10 million shares via the market, the company said in a statement on Monday.